-Total investment income was USD 69.1 million for Skuld Group and USD 60.0 million for the Norwegian Association for 2023/24.
-Equities and fixed income contributed positively to investment income, while the currency effect was somewhat negative.
+Investment income for Skuld Group was USD 91.1 million for 2024/25, with an investment portfolio return of 7.3 %.
+Corresponding figures for Assuranceforeningen Skuld are USD 79.9 million and 8.3 %.
+This includes fair value changes through other comprehensive income (OCI).
+Equities and fixed income both contributed positively to investment income, while the currency effect was negative.

 Skuld's investments are allocated across several asset classes, regions, and currencies.
-The investment portfolio's performance has been in line with the main indices it follows.
+The performance of the investment portfolio has been in line with the main indices it follows.
 A substantial part of the portfolio uses sovereign debt to match liabilities in terms of duration and currency.